qua-platform/qua-libs/Tutorials/intro-to-macros/readme.md

     return [time_var, amp_var, stream_array]

 ```
+Then we demonstrate how QUA variables can be modified within a macro

 The program then demonstrates how QUA statements can be initiated with a macro and parameterized
 such that reusable components can be set up.